cloudify-cosmo/docs.getcloudify.org/content/cli/ssh.md

 The `cfy ssh` command is used to connect to a Cloudify manager via SSH.

-You can use the command to create a new terminal session, run a command or connect to a shared tmux based session.
+You can use the command to create a new terminal session, run a command, or connect to a shared tmux-based session.

+#### Usage
-Usage: `cfy ssh [OPTIONS]`
+`cfy ssh [OPTIONS]`

 Connects to a running manager via SSH.